jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 guarantee](https://drops.dagstuhl.de/opus/volltexte/2015/5031/) ,
 which governs how the behavior of a program can change when the programmer changes some of the type annotations in the program to be more or less precise.
+It says that changing a program to be more precise, it will behave the same except that it may error more often.
+Change in the other direction, to be less precise, yield exactly the same behavior.

 In this blog post I prove in Agda the gradual guarantee for the gradually typed lambda calculus using the logical relations proof technique.
 In the past I've proved the gradual guarantee using a simulation argument, but I was curious to see whether the proof would be easier/harder using logical relations.
 The approach I use here is a synthesis of techniques from Dreyer, Ahmed, and Birkedal (LMCS 2011) regarding step-indexing using a modal logic and Max New (Ph.D. thesis 2020) regarding logical relations for gradual typing.

+# Precision and the Gradual Guarantee

-To talk about the gradual guarantee, we first to define when one type is less precise than another one.
+To talk about the gradual guarantee, we first define when one type is less precise than another one.
 The following definition says that the unknown type `★` is less precise than any other type.

 ```
 infixr 6 _⊑_